vk2way/vk2way.github.io/_tabs/about.md

 ## Links

 Affiliate links are used across this site and help support the site and the projects I write about.
 Affiliate links across this site are identified with a shopping cart emoji 🛒.
+Why Amazon?
+Trust.
+When I polled a bunch of friends as to if they'd prefer I linked to AliExpress they suggested that folks who are going to use AliExpress already will and that I should point to affiliate links on Amazon for those who want convenience, faster shipping and trust.

 External links across the site are represented with the ↗ emoji.